OpenRefine/OpenRefine/index.md

 (former Google Refine)
 OpenRefine is a powerful tool for working with messy data, cleaning it up, transforming it from one format into another, extending it with web services, and linking it to databases like [Freebase](http://www.freebase.com/).

-Please note that since October 2nd, 2012, Google is not supporting actively this project which have been rebranded to OpenRefine.
+Please note that since October 2nd, 2012, Google is not actively supporting this project which has been rebranded to OpenRefine.
 Project development, documentation and promotion is now fully supported by volunteers.
 Find out more about the [history of OpenRefine](http://googlerefine.blogspot.ca/2012/10/from-freebase-gridworks-to-google.html) and how you can [help the community](/OpenRefine/community).

 # Download OpenRefine
 Currently the latest stable version of OpenRefine is Google Refine 2.5.
 The next release (OpenRefine 2.6) will carry the new branding.